 Avian influenza in Victoria

-The response to avian influenza in Victoria is continuing, with further farms now infected.
+The response to avian influenza in Victoria is continuing.
+There have been no further detections of the virus at this stage.

-As of 26 August 2020, there are three different strains of avian influenza across six infected farms in Victoria.
+Between 31 July and 25 August 2020 there were three different strains of avian influenza detected across six infected farms in Victoria.

 - There are three egg farms with highly pathogenic H7N7 avian influenza.